ruben-hutter/IDB-Exercises/exercise_1/ex-1.md

 ---

-The link to the official documentation of the `version()` function is:
+This is the [link](https://www.postgresql.org/docs/16/functions-info.html#FUNCTIONS-INFO-SESSION) to the official documentation of the `version()` function, and it belongs to the *Session Information Functions*.